-The jetty, Twin Beach Resort, May 2015.
+Sibu Island, May 2015.
 Sibu Island is not an easy place to get to!
 I’d been travelling around Thailand for a few months, but needed to leave the country for the expiration of my first thirty-day visa.
 So I flew into Singapore from Krabi, took in the sights for a few days and began the long journey out to Sibu.
 First came the bus ride over to Johor Bahru, a humdrum Malaysian city connected to Singapore via a 1056-meter causeway.
 From there I caught another bus heading across eastern Malaysia.
 Jumping off at the tumbleweed outpost of Simpang Tenggaroh a couple of hours later (little more than a gas station with snoozing locals), I quickly employed the services of a taxi driver who took me to Tanjung Leman jetty, the gateway to Sibu Island.
-The speedboat over to my resort was a brisk and exhilarating twenty minutes.
-Making my way down Twin Beach’s long wooden jetty, I had arrived at long last!
+From there the speedboat over to my resort was a brisk and exhilarating twenty minutes!

-Sunset Beach, Twin Beach Resort, May 2015.
-As its name suggests, Twin Beach Resort boasts not one but two beaches, yes siree!
-In reality though, Sunrise Beach is not really a place to hang out, its bedraggled strip of sand too narrow and stony to be of much interest.
-And while Sunset Beach could hardly be described as stunning, it is pretty enough and one of the most relaxing places I’ve ever stayed at.
-There were barely a handful of visitors during my visit and the sea was always warm with a gentle breeze.
+Sunset Beach, May 2015.
+As its name suggests, Twin Beach Resort boasts not one but two beaches!
+But in reality Sunrise Beach isn’t really a place to hang out, its bedraggled strip of sand way too narrow and stony.
+Sunset Beach on the other hand is really pretty enough one of the most relaxing places I’ve ever stayed at.
+There were barely a handful of visitors during my stay and the sea was always warm with a gentle breeze.
 In fact, so quiet was it that I never had any trouble claiming the lone hammock just a stone’s throw from my chalet.